 Explore beautiful Salt Lake City without having to find parking or pay for gas.
 There is a light rail (TRAX) stop right next to the Marriott Honors Community that will take you throughout the Salt Lake valley.
 Simply tap on when boarding the train or bus, and tap off when leaving!

 Wondering how to get to the ski resorts from the University of Utah?
 Learn more here.

-For more information about UTA services, visit Commuter Services.
+For more information about all modes of transit on UTA, visit Commuter Services.

 Selecting a parking permit